 Most of us like a tipple over Christmas.
-For some it’s a few sherries and a glass of wine on the big day; for others it’s a month of alcoholic over-indulgence, with a messy climax on the 31st.
+For some it’s a few glasses on the big day; for others it’s a month of alcoholic over-indulgence.
 The rest of us probably fall somewhere in-between.

 Nobody likes a killjoy in the festive season.
 And there is certainly no harm in a few drinks now and again.
 But heavy and sustained drinking, or serious intermittent bingeing, can take a terrible toll on your health.
 Although alcohol use in the UK has declined, nearly a third of men and a fifth of women drink beyond the low-risk threshold.
 And as we know, it’s terribly easy for those pesky little units to add up.

 So here are a few facts about alcohol and health to bear in mind as the party season starts popping its corks.

 The harms of drinking are cumulative – the more regularly you drink and the larger the quantities, the greater the risk.

 According to Dame Sally Davies, the UK’s Chief Medical Officer, men and women shouldn’t drink more than 14 units a week.
 That’s six average glasses of wine, six pints of beer, five of cider or 14 single shots of spirit.